polkadot-developers/polkadot-docs/develop/application-devs/debugging-errors.md

 # Troubleshooting Common Errors

-Errors in Substrate-based chains are typically accompanied by descriptive messages.
+Errors in Polkadot SDK-based chains are typically accompanied by descriptive messages.
 To interpret these messages, tools that parse blockchain data must request _chain metadata_ from a node, which provides the necessary information to decode them.
 One such tool is the [Polkadot.js Apps UI](https://polkadot.js.org/apps){target=\_blank}, which includes a built-in parser for chain metadata that allows error messages to be displayed in a human-readable format.

 This page provides an overview of essential tools, like Polkadot.js Apps, to help you identify and resolve common issues and offers practical solutions for frequently encountered errors.